giuliomontanari2005/6192653-sands-python/README.md

 ## Description
 This project shows how to generate and manipulate simple signals using Python and NumPy.
-It is designed for a **mid-term evaluation** in a Signals and Systems course.
+It is designed for the **mid-term evaluation** in a Signals and Systems course.

 The code includes:
 - Functions to generate signals (sine)